DataAnalyticsinStudentHands/SyntheticDataSet/Potential Expansions/merging with HCAD functions/README.md

 The script prepare_HCAD_parcels.R should be sourced first with the shapefiles and accompanying txt files from HCAD available here: http://pdata.hcad.org/download/index.html.
 Text files of interest include Building_res.txt, Building_res.txt, and Structural_elem1.txt.
 The shapefiles for tracts should also be included in the working directory.
 The script will filter and write 2 RDS files with valid geographical parcels of structures that people should be able to live in for both households and group quarters.

-The script mergeHCADparcels.R should be sourced with the model and outputs of the script prepare_HCAD_parcels.R to place simulated households into physical structures.
-As this script takes too long to run it was made to run in parallel with mergeHCADparcelsparallel.R
+The script mergeHCADparcelsparallel.R should be sourced with the model and outputs of the script prepare_HCAD_parcels.R to place simulated households into physical structures.
+It should be modified for the resources the user has available.
 The merge matches households and group quarters populations into geographical locations of sructures based on the harris county appraisal district building style code.
 A list of the codes is available here: http://hcad.org/hcad-resources/hcad-appraisal-codes/hcad-building-style-codes/ .

 Single households were placed in the following building style codes
 + 101- Residential 1 Family